Hilleberg Anjan 2

 As with other Hilleberg products that I have had experience with there are no abnormalities in the fabrics, stitching, and overall attention to detail that is given to the product from looking at the tent as a whole.

-I cannot personally comment on durability in regards to a long term perspective, but I can do so in the aspect of the tent holding up during some pretty gnarly storms.
+I cannot personally comment on durability in regards to a long term perspective at this time(look for a future update,) but I can do so in the aspect of the tent holding up during some pretty gnarly storms.

 Other than the issues I have with the Anjan's ability to keep moisture at bay (which is a substantial issue) the Anjan 2 is a solid tent.